serega4517/todo/README.md

 * Perform code refactoring
 * Adapt to different screen resolutions from 320px
-* Fix a bug with adding an empty task
+* Fix a bug with adding an empty task :white_check_mark: